jharmn/api-standards/api-style-guide.md

 A `Link Relation Type` serves as an identifier for a link.
 An API MUST assign a meaningful link relation type that unambiguously describes the semantics of the link.
 Clients use the relevant Link Relation Type in order to identify the link to use from a representation.

 When the semantics of a Link Relation Type defined in *[IANA's list of standardized link relations] [5]* matches with the one you want to define, then it MUST be used.
 The table below describes some of the commonly used link relation types.
-It also lists some additional lin relation types defined by these guidelines.
+It also lists some additional link relation types defined by these guidelines.

 |Link Relation Type | Description|
 |---------|------------|